aws-samples/sample-secure-transfer-family-code/README.md

 This solution provides:
 - **Secure SFTP Server** with Cognito authentication via AWS Lambda
-- **VPC-based Architecture** with public and private subnets
+- **VPC-based Architecture** with public and private subnets across multiple AZs
-- **WAF Protection** with custom IP filtering and rate limiting
+- **IP-based Access Control** for both ingress and egress traffic with configurable allow/block lists
 - **Automated Malware Scanning** using GuardDuty Malware Protection for S3
 - **Intelligent File Routing** based on scan results via EventBridge and Lambda
-- **Real-time Notifications** for security incidents via SNS
+- **Real-time Notifications** for security incidents via SNS (encrypted with KMS)
-- **KMS Encryption** for all S3 buckets with automatic key rotation
+- **KMS Encryption** for all S3 buckets with automatic key rotation (365 days)
-- **VPC Endpoints** for secure AWS service access without internet
+- **VPC Endpoints** for secure AWS service access without internet exposure
-- **IP-based Access Control** for both ingress and egress traffic
+- **Comprehensive Logging** with CloudWatch integration and S3 access logs

+## ⚠️ Prerequisites

+Before deploying this solution, ensure you have:

+1. **AWS Account Access**: Administrator access to an AWS account
+2. **GuardDuty Configuration**:
+   - GuardDuty must be enabled in your AWS account
+   - GuardDuty Malware Protection for S3 must be enabled
+   - You can enable these in the GuardDuty console under "Protection Plans"
+3. **Service Limits**:
+   - Sufficient VPC limits (solution creates a new VPC with multiple subnets)
+   - At least 3 available Elastic IP addresses (1 for NAT Gateway, 2 for Transfer endpoints)
+   - Sufficient Lambda concurrency limits
+4. **Email Address**: A valid email address for security notifications
+5. **IP Addresses**: List of allowed IP addresses/CIDR blocks for access control (optional)
+6. **AWS CLI**: Configured AWS CLI if deploying via command line
+7. **CloudFormation Permissions**: Permissions to create resources including IAM roles (CAPABILITY_NAMED_IAM)

+## ⚙️ Technical Requirements

+- **AWS Region**: The region must support all services used in the template:
+  - AWS Transfer Family
+  - Amazon Cognito
+  - Amazon GuardDuty with Malware Protection for S3
+  - AWS Lambda
+  - Amazon EventBridge
+  - Amazon SNS
+  - AWS KMS
+  - Amazon VPC and related networking services
+- **S3 Bucket Names**: Ensure the default bucket names are available or provide custom names
+- **IAM Permissions**: The deploying user must have permissions to create IAM roles and policies

+## 🚫 Limitations

+1. **GuardDuty Dependency**: The solution relies entirely on GuardDuty Malware Protection for S3 for malware scanning.
+If this service is unavailable or experiences delays, the file processing workflow will be affected.

+2. **Scanning Limitations**: GuardDuty Malware Protection for S3 has certain limitations:
+   - Maximum file size for scanning (currently 4GB)
+   - Certain file types may not be scannable
+   - Scanning occurs asynchronously and may take time for large files

+3. **Authentication Method**: The solution uses Cognito username/password authentication only.
+Certificate-based or other authentication methods are not supported in this template.

+4. **IP-Based Access Control**: The solution implements IP-based access control through security groups only, not through AWS WAF, which may be needed for more advanced protection.

+5. **Scaling Considerations**:
+   - The solution uses a fixed number of Elastic IPs and subnets
+   - For high-volume transfers, you may need to adjust Lambda concurrency limits

+6. **Cost Implications**:
+   - Running multiple VPC endpoints incurs costs
+   - GuardDuty Malware Protection for S3 has associated costs based on the amount of data scanned
+   - S3 storage and data transfer costs will apply

+7. **Regional Availability**: Some services used may not be available in all AWS regions

+8. **Monitoring Limitations**: While the solution provides basic monitoring through CloudWatch, it does not include advanced monitoring or alerting for performance metrics.

+9. **No Built-in WAF Protection**: The solution does not include AWS WAF integration for additional protection against web exploits.

+10. **No Multi-Factor Authentication**: The template does not configure MFA for Cognito users by default.

 ## 🔍 Detailed Component Architecture

 ### VPC Network Architecture
 The solution deploys a secure VPC with the following components:

-- **VPC**: A dedicated VPC with CIDR block 10.0.0.0/16 (configurable)
+- **VPC**: A dedicated VPC with CIDR block 10.0.0.0/16 (configurable via parameters)
 - **Subnets**:
-  - **Public Subnets**: Two public subnets (10.0.1.0/24, 10.0.2.0/24) in different AZs for high availability
+  - **Public Subnets**: Two public subnets (10.0.1.0/24, 10.0.2.0/24 by default) in different AZs for high availability
-  - **Private Subnets**: Two private subnets (10.0.3.0/24, 10.0.4.0/24) in different AZs for Lambda functions
+  - **Private Subnets**: Two private subnets (10.0.3.0/24, 10.0.4.0/24 by default) in different AZs for Lambda functions
 - **Internet Gateway**: Provides internet access for public subnets
-- **NAT Gateway**: Allows outbound internet access from private subnets
+- **NAT Gateway**: Allows outbound internet access from private subnets with an Elastic IP
 - **Route Tables**: Separate route tables for public and private subnets
-- **VPC Flow Logs**: Captures network traffic information for security analysis with 14-day retention
+- **VPC Flow Logs**: Captures network traffic information for security analysis with configurable retention (default 14 days)
 - **Security Groups**:
-  - **Transfer Security Group**: Controls access to the SFTP server
+  - **Transfer Security Group**: Controls access to the SFTP server with dynamic rules based on allowed IP addresses
   - **Lambda Security Group**: Controls network access for Lambda functions
-  - **VPC Endpoint Security Groups**: Control access to VPC endpoints
+  - **VPC Endpoint Security Groups**: Control access to VPC endpoints with least privilege permissions

 ### VPC Endpoints
 The solution creates the following VPC endpoints to enable secure communication without traversing the internet: